lyteword/chspurgeon-tod/volume-3/psalm-75.md

 **Verse 8.** *In the hand of the Lord there is a cup,* etc.

-1\.As to matter of *preparation,* consider it so, and thus it is *in the hand of the Lord.*
+1\.
+As to matter of *preparation,* consider it so, and thus it is *in the hand of the Lord.*

-2\.By way of *qualification:* it is he that tempers it; it was *full of mixture.*
+2\.
+By way of *qualification:* it is he that tempers it; it was *full of mixture.*

-3\.By way of *distribution,* as giving to every one his share and portion in it. *Thomas Horton.*
+3\.
+By way of *distribution,* as giving to every one his share and portion in it. *Thomas Horton.*

 **Verse 8.** The cup of wrath.
 Where it is, what it is, how full it is, who brings it, who must drink it.